 Once the LSIF data is uploaded, navigate to a code file for the targeted language in the repository (or sub-directory) the LSIF index was generated from.
 LSIF data should now be the source of hover-tooltips, definitions, and references for that file.

 Now that you’re happy with the code intelligence on your repository, you need to make sure that is stays up to date with your repository.
-This can be done by periodically generating LSIF data, and pushing it to Sourcegraph.
-You can either add a step to your CI, or run it as a GitHub Action.
+Our continuous integration guide will get you started.